CLOSED CHURCHES WITHIN THE

 the 1873 county atlas as an Evangelical Church.

 The history of the surviving adjacent Mt.
-Zion UCC Church states “at a
+Zion UCC Church states “at a later

-and churches built.”
-The Evangelical and
+churches built.”
+The Evangelical and the

-buildings went to the winds and storms.
+went to the winds and storms.
+There is

-There is no semblance of the last built churches any more.
-The cemetery is well kept and peaceful.”
+no semblance of the last built churches any more.
+The

 Final disposition:

-61. Schloyerville ME
+62. Schloyerville ME

 Location: